ffoodd/a11y.css/CONTRIBUTE.md

 We all have to stay up-to-date, so you'll find a [Gulp](http://gulpjs.com/) configuration file.
 Some useful tasks are ready-to-run.

-If you run `gulp` — which runs `gulp build` behind the scene — you'll compile Sass files (including *sourcemaps*) and optimize the CSS output.
+If you run `gulp` you'll compile Sass files and prettify the CSS output.

-You can also launch `gulp docs`, which will generate the whole documentation *via* both SassDoc and Hologram.
+You can also launch `gulp docs`, which will generate the whole documentation *via* both SassDoc and Hologram, or `gulp lints` which lints scss and CSS files.

 Each task can be run individually:
 * `gulp sass`
+* `gulp css`
+* `gulp scss-lint`
-* `gulp minify`
+* `gulp css-lint`
 * `gulp sassdoc`
 * `gulp hologram`

-And of course you can watch for changes to automatically compile Sass and optimize the CSS output using `gulp watch`.
+And of course you can watch for changes to automatically compile Sass and optimize the CSS output using `gulp watch` — which also lints scss and CSS files after compiling.

 ## Documentation